NaveedHossain2026/rideau-canal-monitoring/README.md

 __Web Dashboard and Azure App Service deployment (link to repo)__

 The user interface is a Node.js and Express web app that shows real-time canal conditions.
 The backend uses a query that groups data by location, so each part of the dashboard shows the latest update without duplicates.
 It is hosted on Azure App Service and uses GitHub Actions for automatic deployment whenever code is updated.
 The frontend uses Chart.js to display simple, interactive charts showing how ice conditions change over time.

+## Repository Links

+## Video Demonstration

+## Setup Instructions

+__Prerequisites__

+To run this system, you need:

+Accounts: An Azure Subscription (Free/Student) and a GitHub account.

+Software: Python 3.9+ (for sensors) and Node.js 18+ (for the dashboard).

+Tools: Git for cloning repositories and VS Code for configuration.

+__High-Level Setup Steps__

+Azure Infrastructure: Create an IoT Hub to receive data, Cosmos DB to store it, and Blob Storage to archive it.

+Data Logic: Set up a Stream Analytics Job to bridge the Hub and the Database using the provided SQL query.

+Deploy Sensors: Clone the Simulation Repo, update the connection string, and run the Python script to start sending data.

+Deploy Dashboard: Clone the Web Repo, connect it to your Cosmos DB, and deploy it to an Azure App Service.

+## Results and Analysis

+Sample Outputs and Screenshots
+The system successfully visualizes telemetry from three distinct canal sectors: Dow's Lake, Fifth Avenue, and the NAC.

+Real-Time Cards: Change color (Green/Orange/Red) instantly based on safety thresholds.

+Historical Trending: The chart tracks ice thickness over time, showing how the data "tumbles" into averages.